Target Corporation: Supply chain

 As of May 2016, Target Corporation operates 41 distribution centers across the United States.
 With the exception of vendor-supplied items, such as greeting cards and soda, these distribution centers ship items directly to Target stores.
-Also, unlike Walmart, Target's grocery selection does not come from their own distribution centers, but from the companies with whom Target has partnered.
+Also, unlike Walmart, Target's grocery selection does not come from its own distribution centers, but from the companies with whom Target has partnered.

 The retail chain's first distribution center opened in Fridley, Minnesota, in 1969.
 It included a computerized distribution system and was known as the Northern Distribution Center.
 During this time, the chain consisted of 17 stores after having expanded into Oklahoma and Texas.

-On August 9, 2004, Target announced to their suppliers that they were going to perform a trial on the effects of radio-frequency identification (RFID) on the efficiency of their supply chain management in the Dallas–Fort Worth metroplex.
+On August 9, 2004, Target announced to its suppliers that it was going to perform a trial on the effects of radio-frequency identification (RFID) on the efficiency of their supply chain management in the Dallas–Fort Worth metroplex.
 This trial involved one Target distribution center and 10 nearby Target stores.
 Here, RFID tags were placed on the bar codes of pallets and cartons to track the goods from the suppliers to the distribution center, and from the distribution center to the stores.
 As of 2009, RFID had been phased out of the Dallas–Fort Worth stores.
 In 2016, Target planned to roll out the RFID technology at all 1,795 of its store locations across the United States.

 Target opened new distribution centers in 2006 (Rialto, California, DeKalb, Illinois) to support the growth of its stores.
 On January 27, 2009, Target announced the closing of its distribution center in Maumelle, Arkansas, the second-oldest in the company.
 The reason cited was the need to ensure that Target remained competitive in the long term.
 In June 2009, Target opened a new distribution center to supply more than 60 stores in three states.